aptech/docs/docs/tsmt/arimafit.rst

          * - amo.sbc
            - Scalar, value of the Schwartz Bayesian criterion.

+         * - amo.aic
+           - Scalar, value of the Akaike information criterion.

          * - amo.vcb
            - KxK matrix, the covariance matrix of estimated model coefficients.

+         * - amo.tsmtDesc
+           - An instance of the :class:`tsmtModelDesc` structure containing the following members:

+              .. include:: include/tsmtmodeldesc.rst

+         * - amo.sumStats
+           - An instance of the :class:`tsmtSummaryStats` structure containing the following members:

+              .. include:: include/tsmtsummarystats.rst

    :rtype amo: struct

 Examples